Unified Messaging or: Why We Rebuilt Our Entire Product

 WhatsApp is the world's leading messaging app.
 It has over 2 billion active users.
 Userlike's WhatsApp Channel allows you to connect to the WhatsApp Business API – which was built for larger businesses to use for professional customer communication.

 Unlike the WhatsApp Business App , which was built for small businesses, the API allows you to organize your WhatsApp support in teams.
 As it’s lacking its own user interface, it was designed to be connected to business software like Userlike.

 WhatsApp's end-to-end encryption plays well together with Userlike's vow for data security .
 When you choose Userlike as your WhatsApp business solution, all of your data will be hosted on German servers.

-If you are interested in connecting to the WhatsApp Channel, just fill out this form .
+If you are interested in connecting to the WhatsApp Channel, just reach out to us here.

 The Facebook Messenger Channel

 Facebook Messenger is the world's second largest messaging app.
 Although it has slightly fewer active users at 1.3 billion , it’s more geographically distributed than WhatsApp.

 The unique advantage of Messenger is its direct connection to the Facebook platform.
 This creates a happy marriage between your marketing activities and your customer communication.

 Connecting Messenger to your Userlike account is more straightforward than WhatsApp.
 Here is the tutorial .

 The Telegram Channel

 Telegram doesn’t dominate any single market, but is still pretty widespread.
 With over 400 million users, it’s an increasingly relevant alternative to Messenger and WhatsApp.

 Telegram's open chatbot ecosystem makes it easy to connect Userlike.
 Here's how .